gnana70/tamil_ocr/README.md

 # Tamil OCR

 Finetuned version of PARSEQ model on Tamil text.
 This version of OCR is much more robust to tilted text compared to the Tesseract, Paddle OCR and Easy OCR.
-Works best for text present in everday's life (scene texts).
 This model is work in progress, feel free to contribute!!!

 Currently supports two languages (English + Tamil).
 Accuracy of the model can be improved by adjusting the Text detection model as per your requirements.
 Achieved the accuracy of around **>95%** (98% NED) in validation set